ViciSusatyo/Company-Profile-HIMA-TRPL/README.md

 ## [V.2025.12.72223]
 ### Apa yang baru?
-- Change Navbar from "Agenda Kegiatan" to "Agenda Acara Terdekat"
+- Change "Link Pendaftaran" directed link from Example Link to Questionnaire Link because of the lack of code literacy in Indonesia

 ## [V.2025.12.70759]
 ### Apa yang baru?